 Sakura Mobile: Trusted local Japan provider

 An established SIM and Wi-Fi provider popular with both short and long-term visitors to Japan, Sakura Mobile also has a line of eSIMs.
 A big selling point of Sakura’s Travel eSIMs is their flexibility.
 Short-term eSIMs are available from 1 all the way up to 90 days with a combination of unlimited and fixed-data options.
 If you’re after a semi-permanent option, Sakura offers long-term data-only and voice + data eSIMs at 5, 25, and 40GB per month.
-Their unlimited plans have a 3GB daily usage cap, after which the data download speed is limited.
+Their unlimited plans have a 3GB daily usage cap, after which the data download speed is limited to 200Kbs and the high speed 3GB available again from midnight.

 Maya Mobile Japan Unlimited: Economical price points and high data limits